hyosubkim/bayes-toolbox/README.md

 ## How do I get started?
 *(Recommended)*
 If you're running Mac OSX, and want to ensure you can run everything right out of the box, after cloning this repo you can create a virtual environment with all of the necessary dependencies.
-To do that, make sure you're in the root directory and type the following conda command in the Terminal (I strongly recommend [Anaconda](https://www.anaconda.com/) to install Python and the conda utility on your computer):
+To do that, make sure you're in the root directory of this repository (i.e., `bayesian-statistics-toolbox`) and type the following conda command in the Terminal (I strongly recommend [Anaconda](https://www.anaconda.com/) to install Python and the conda utility on your computer):
 ```
-$ conda env create --name bayes_toolbox --file environment.yml
+conda env create --name bayes_toolbox --file environment.yml
 ```
 You can name your environment whatever you like, it doesn't have to be "bayes_toolbox".

 **To access all of the functions, pip install the package from the Terminal.
-Make sure you are in the root directory for this repository and then at the prompt type in:**
+Again, make sure you are in the root directory for this repository and then at the prompt type in:**
 ```
-$ pip install -e .
+pip install -e .
 ```

 Once installed locally, you can access it from any directory.
 When you import your packages, add the following line: